selcouthonism/WebDevelopment/study/LoginPortalWithBootstrap/README.md

 There is two way to import boostrapt in project. <br>
-1- Link CDN <br>
+1- Use free open source CDN or <br>
-2- Download css files to local and link local adreess.
+2- Download css and js files to local and link local adreess.

 For more information look at Boostrapt Documentation (https://getbootstrap.com/docs/5.1/getting-started/introduction/)

-In this project, I have downloaded files and gave link of boostrapt-grid.min.css and boostrapt.min.css.
+In this project, I have downloaded files and linked minified versions (boostrapt-grid.min.css and boostrapt.min.css) in html.